Belkhiria/KustoX/README.md

 # KustoX - Modern Kusto Explorer

-KustoX is a powerful Visual Studio Code extension designed to modernize and simplify your data exploration workflow.
+KustoX is a powerful Visual Studio Code extension designed to modernize and simplify your data exploration workflow with AI capabilities.
 Effortlessly write, run, and visualize queries with an intuitive interface—bringing the best of Kusto Explorer directly into VS Code.

 ## ✨ Key Features

+### 🤖 AI Integration (New!)
+- **Virtual File System**: Query results accessible to AI agents like Copilot Studio
+- **Multiple Formats**: JSON, CSV, Markdown, and AI-optimized data exports
+- **Dual Analysis**: Visual tables for humans + structured data for AI
+- **Smart Context**: AI gets query metadata, schema, and analysis hints
+- **Configurable Storage**: Memory, disk, or hybrid persistence modes

-### 🌳 Connection Tree (New!)
+### 🌳 Connection Tree
 - **Kusto Explorer-like Interface**: Familiar tree view for managing clusters and databases
 - **Auto-Discovery**: Automatically detect and display all available databases
 - **Azure Authentication**: Seamless integration with Azure identity for secure connections